medialab/minet/docs/cli.md

 Collecting tweet metadata from the given tweet ids, using the API.

 positional arguments:
-  column                                     Name of the column containing the tweet ids. file                                       CSV file containing the inquired tweets.
+  column                                     Name of the CSV column containing tweet ids or a single tweet id. file                                       CSV file containing the tweet ids.

 optional arguments:
   -h, --help                                 show this help message and exit --rcfile RCFILE                            Custom path to a minet configuration file.
+  --v2                                       Whether to use latest Twitter API v2 rather than v1.1.
   --api-key API_KEY                          Twitter API key.
 Can also be configured in a .minetrc file as "twitter.api_key" or read from the MINET_TWITTER_API_KEY env variable.
   --api-secret-key API_SECRET_KEY            Twitter API secret key.
 Can also be configured in a .minetrc file as "twitter.api_secret_key" or read from the MINET_TWITTER_API_SECRET_KEY env variable.
   --access-token ACCESS_TOKEN                Twitter API access token.
 Can also be configured in a .minetrc file as "twitter.access_token" or read from the MINET_TWITTER_ACCESS_TOKEN env variable.
   --access-token-secret ACCESS_TOKEN_SECRET  Twitter API access token secret.
 Can also be configured in a .minetrc file as "twitter.access_token_secret" or read from the MINET_TWITTER_ACCESS_TOKEN_SECRET env variable.
+  -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL                              Total number of items to process.
+Necessary if you want to display a finite progress indicator.
+  --resume                                   Whether to resume from an aborted collection.
+Need -o to be set.
   -o OUTPUT, --output OUTPUT                 Path to the output file.
 By default, the results will be printed to stdout.
-  --resume                                   Whether to resume from an aborted collection.
-Need -o to be set.
-  -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
-  --total TOTAL                              Total number of tweets.
-Necessary if you want to display a finite progress indicator.
-  --v2                                       Whether to use latest Twitter API v2 rather than v1.1.

 examples: